Siphon880gh/devbrain/Web Development/3. New Generation (2013) - React, NodeJS, Express, Svelte/Troubleshoot full stack cra or vite showing blank page for npm start.md

 In a Create React App (CRA) project, the equivalent of changing the base URL for assets (similar to Vite's `--base` option) is done by setting the `homepage` field in the `package.json` file.
 This field specifies the base URL for all the webpack assets.

 Which one should you choose?
-If you had server.js' static code pointing correctly, and that static code is running because you're in production when running `npm run start`, and the folder/file structure is appropriate (refer to the requirements section), then either would've worked, unless you are deploying to a subdirectory from your domain address (Then continue onto the next section Subdirectory Deployment).
+If you had server.js' static code pointing correctly, and that static code is running because you're in production when running `npm run start`, and the folder/file structure is appropriate (refer to the requirements section) and your server is serving the webpage at the root (not subdirectory deployment - refer to next section), then either would've worked.
 Firstly, you can switch between the two (/ or ./) to see if the blank page issue is fixed.

 ### Subdirectory Deployment